Warroad–Sprague Border Crossing: US side

 The Border Patrol Station was established around 1924, closed during World War II, and reopened in 1955.

 While on patrol near Roseau in 1928, Robert H. Lobdell, a Warroad officer, was fatally shot by an individual who had illegally entered the US.

 The Warroad border station, which was built in 1962, was replaced by a new facility in 2010.
 About 1/2 mi south of the previous station, the new complex employs advanced technologies and includes two high low booths, two commercial truck docks and two enclosed passenger vehicle bays for detailed inspections.

 During the 2020/21 and 2021/22 winters, an ice road was built over the frozen lake to connect Northwest Angle with the rest of Minnesota.

-In 2022, the highway south to Roseau was designated the Richard K. Magnuson Deputy Memorial Highway in memory of the deputy sheriff who intercepted boarder runner Gregory McMaster in 1978.
+In 2022, the highway south to Roseau was designated the Richard K. Magnuson Deputy Memorial Highway in memory of the deputy sheriff who intercepted border runner Gregory McMaster in 1978.
 McMaster fatally shot Magnuson, the final victim of the serial killer.

 Traffic volumes

 During earlier decades, passenger trains created much of the customs work.
 To expedite inspections, Canadian and US customs officers processed passengers while the trains were en route.
 In 1930, US officers Laurence E. Doten and Lawrence C. Jones were fatally shot in the line of the duty on a westbound passenger train.

 The significant rail freight includes seasonal grain harvests.
 In later decades, highway traffic became the primary customs activity.

-This crossing is the only 24-hour one on the Manitoba–Minnesota border.